§ 4701 Division of Forensic Science established; purpose.

 (3) Evaluate and monitor the human resources needs and the personnel and hiring practices of the Division;

-(4) Receive and consider input from all stakeholders in the criminal justice community, including, without limitation, prosecutors, defense attorneys, the courts, law enforcement, victims' advocates, the Domestic Violence Coordinating Council, the Child Death, Near Death and Stillborn Commission, and other interested persons or parties;
+(4) Receive and consider input from all stakeholders in the criminal justice community, including, without limitation, prosecutors, defense attorneys, the courts, law enforcement, victims' advocates, the Domestic Violence Coordinating Council, the Child Death Review Commission, the Child Protection Accountability Commission, and other interested persons or parties;

 (5) Evaluate and monitor the quality assurance structure and processes, including chain of custody practices for drug evidence;

 (6) Evaluate and monitor professional competency and accreditation requirements and staff management policies;